Xpiee/BikeSharing/README.md

 1. There are no missing values in this dataset.
 However, column ‘windspeed’ as a lot of values as ‘0’.
 This is unusual since, it is very rare when we have zero windspeed.
 2. The following variables has a limited ‘unique values’ and hence they should be considered as categorical: season, holiday, workingday, weather, hour, month, weekday, day, year.
 3. There are no negative values in the dataset i.e., there are no false entries in the dataset.

+### Predicting Zero Values of ‘windspeed’
+As we know that there are zero values in windspeed, we can use Random Forest Regressor with default values to predict these zero values and then replace zero values with them.
+To predict the values, we would use the attribute that can directly affect the values of windspeed.
+Hence, we would use the following attributes: "season", "holiday", "workingday", "weather", "weekday", "month", "year", "hour".
+We would use the following hyperparameters for our random forest regressors: n_estimators=1200, max_depth=180, max_features='auto'.

+### Analysis of Outliers and Skewness in the column ‘count’
+After predicting the values in windspeed, we should now check if there are any outliers in the ‘count’ dependent variable.
+Also, we would check the distribution of the ‘count’ variable.

+![Distribution][images/bikedist.png]